edwin-oetelaar/join_the_pipe/README.md

 * flow control is obvious
 * no unexpected changes of the outputs
 * no expired timers at random times or unexpected behavior
+* The whole system is DETERMINISTIC a DFA (Deterministic Finite Automata) this is what you want in a control system :-)

 ## General advice